vuejs/router/packages/docs/experimental/param-parsers.md

 You define param parsers as modules exporting a `parser` in `src/params/*`.
 The file name is the parser name you use in routes.
 For example, `src/params/uuid.ts` exports a `parser` that validates UUIDs and can be used as `[id=uuid]` in route files.

-A parser is just an object with a _getter_ and a _setter_ but to make things simpler to use, Vue Router provides two helpers:
+A parser is just an object with a _getter_ and a _setter_ but to make things simpler to use, Vue Router provides two helpers: [`defineParamParser()`](#defineParamParser) and [`defineParamParserRaw()`](#defineParamParserRaw).

-- `defineParamParser`: define a single-value transform.
-The router wraps it for optional/repeatable usage and handles `null`/arrays for you.
-- `defineParamParserRaw`: full control.
-You must handle every shape (`null`, `undefined`, single, array) yourself, but in exchange you can collapse them all into one output type (e.g. always return a `Set<string>`, whether the input was missing, a single value, or an array).

-> Reach for `defineParamParser` first, it's the most common use case for simple one-to-one transforms.
+Reach for `defineParamParser` first, it's the most common use case for simple one-to-one transforms.
 Use `defineParamParserRaw` when you need to collapse multiple input shapes into one output type or you want to reject _nullish_ or array values outright.

 ### `defineParamParser`

+`defineParamParser` defines a single-value transform.
+The router wraps it for optional/repeatable usage and handles `null`/arrays for you.

 ```ts
 // src/params/number.ts